bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 5. In the lower right-hand corner of the popup box, click **Update & Close**.
 6. A new pop up will show asking if you want to change the OAuth scopes.
 Click **Confirm Update**.
-7. You will be routed back to the Dev Tools home page and your app will be listed.
+7. You will be routed back to the Developer Portal home page and your app will be listed.
 Click **View Client ID**.

 ![#### View Client Id](//s3.amazonaws.com/user-content.stoplight.io/6012/1537390078741 "#### View Client Id")